 Hathaway Recovery Center treats the following substances of use:

 - Synthetic Cathinones (Bath Salts)

 HATHAWAY OVERCOMES LANGUAGE BARRIERS

-Hathaway Recovery Center help individuals who speak the following languages:
+Hathaway Recovery Center helps individuals who speak the following languages:

-We are proud to extend our services to communities and individuals whom would otherwise have nowhere to turn and no one to understand, assist, communicate or help with treatment or resources.
+We are proud to extend our services to communities and individuals who would otherwise have nowhere to turn and no one to understand, assist, communicate or help with treatment or resources.

 COMMUNITIES WE SERVE:

-Hathaway Recovery Center is pleased to serve sub-populations within our communities and those whom cannot receive care in the usual facilities (in no particular order):
+Hathaway Recovery Center serves sub-populations within our communities.
+And those who cannot receive care in the usual facilities (in no particular order):

 - Non-English-Speaking Individuals